Price Oracles

 Smart contracts written in Clarity run in a deterministic sandbox: they can read data in the Stacks and Bitcoin chainstate, but nothing else.
 Whenever your dApp needs the latest BTC/USD, STX/BTC, or any other market price, you’ll rely on an oracle to bring that data on‑chain in a verifiable way.

-This page lays out why price‑feed oracles matter on Stacks and link to the specific oracle provider docs for instructions on how to integrate them.
+This page explains why price‑feed oracles matter on Stacks and links to the specific oracle provider docs with instructions on how to integrate them.

 Why you need a price‑feed oracle